johan--/jcard-template/README.md

 Internet Explorer is so old, some texts were not displaying properly, turns out that the fix was just defining an extra CSS rule to the spine title group.

-Second, I felt that I must maintain my base-level HTML + JavaScript skills I acquired back in late 2016.
+Then I felt that I must maintain my base-level HTML + JavaScript skills I acquired back in late 2016.
 So I set myself a challenge to modify and add new features to the existing template.
 This challenge meant actually reading and understanding someone else's code, which I have never done to this point.